oppia/oppia-web-developer-docs/Instructions-for-voice-artists.md

 ## How do I get to the lesson?

 1. The email contains a link to a lesson.
 Click this link to visit the lesson’s editor interface, and then log in via the top-right button if you haven’t already.
 2. Alternatively, you can check your creator dashboard on Oppia to see the lessons you are assigned as a voice actor for.
-To do this

-      i.
-Log in to [Oppia.org](https://www.oppia.org)

-     ii.
-Click on the top right corner of the page and select the Creator Dashboard option.
+To do this, log in to [Oppia.org](https://www.oppia.org), click on the top right corner of the page, and select the Creator Dashboard option.

      ![](https://lh3.googleusercontent.com/9gdcXp4wMNA13vOAUx-heTDYn3iaklN9cRrzDLSZhmyJm2zaI_Y7D8ZdbKuw6zBPB1OhKV94bqKKdXRL_yMUeHfhrDKB9UhtnBhf2lXTdQiH7Mb7dQOw7nRTsU3ozgT2OzRSroPm)

-    iii.
    Once the Creator Dashboard page is loaded, click the lesson you want to translate.
 This will take you to its editor page.

 ## What should I do when I’m on the exploration editor page?

-1. Make sure that you are logged in (you can check that your avatar shows up at the top-right of the navigation bar to verify).
+1. Make sure that you are logged in (you can verify this by making sure that your avatar shows up on the right side of the green navigation bar at the top of the page).

 2. The editor page contains a special tab for voice-artists and translators.
 Open this tab by clicking the ![Mic](https://lh3.googleusercontent.com/DDb_FsYAy0kOUOKe2ULYcfDcoH0SNqwltI4gAxb7GGrIEeOxg6orUVrpgfsqBjy3rWmVFgp9UD5tiSZkJOlqiCOBW7fqJrpLgmmEzBmJMXGJjO9OEINECk-3FEO1zo2tTUdvH4Ca) (Mic icon) from the navigation bar (shown in white, in the image below).